MageMCU/Joystick-Uno-L298N/README.md

 ## MCU Atmega328P chip

 This MCU chip **Atmega328P** is well known and the chip can be pulled out to be used separately on a breadboard.
+Best to purchase directly from Arduino Online Store.
+There are fake boards...

 ## Joystick

-The analog 2-axis thumb joystick with button by Makerfabs (China).
-The joystick has two analog(10k potentiometers), you'll need two analog (ADC) reading pins on your microcontroller to determine X and Y.
+The analog 2-axis thumb joystick with button.
+The joystick has two analog(10k potentiometers), you'll need two analog (ADC) reading pins on your microcontroller to determine X and Y. Can be purchased from Amazon online...

 ## L298N Motor Driver

-The double H bridge motor drive module (uses ST company's L298N as the main driver chip) by Album (China).
+The double H bridge motor drive module (uses ST company's L298N as the main driver chip).
 The module is featuring strong driving capability, low heat generation and strong anti-interference ability.
+Can be purchased from Amazon online...

 ## Joystick Algorithm Simulation